hasnae21/FormationStageSAT/README_learn.md

 - The ng Style directives lets you set a given DOM elements style properties.
 - We can pass dynamic values via variables
 - For e.g <div [ngStyle]=" background-color': value">Example 1</div>

+# Pipes
+- Pipes are used to transform the data
+- Pipes will take data input and convert/transform into a desired format
+- Pipes are written using the pipe operator (I)
+- We can apply pipes to any view/template and to any data inputs

+#### Types of Pipes
+• Built in Pipes
+      • Lowercase
+      • Uppercase
+      • Currency
+      • Date
+• Parametrized Pipes
+    • We can pass one or more parameters to pipes
+• Chaining Pipes
+    • We can connect multiple pipes to a data input
+• Custom Pipes
+    • We can create our own custom pipes for various data formatting